maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 For the select and radio types the first option on the list will always be "Not answered".
 This enables a student to retract an answer and return a "blank" response.

 For the checkbox type there is a fundamental ambiguity between a blank response and actively not selecting any of the provided choices, which indicates "none of the others".
 Internally STACK has a number of "states" for a student's answer, including `BLANK`, `VALID`, `INVALID`, `SCORE` etc.  A student who has not answered will be considered `BLANK`.
 This is not invalid, and potential response trees which rely on this input type will not activate.
 To enable a student to indicate "none of the others", the teacher must add this as an explicit option.
-Note, this will not return an empty list as the answer as might be expected: it will be the `value` of that selection.
+Note, this will not return an empty list as the answer as might be expected: it will be the `value` of that selection and you could give this option the value of `null`, for example, which is a Maxima atom.
 For the radio and dropdown types STACK always adds a "not answered" option as the first option.
 This allows a student to retract their choice, otherwise they will be unable to "uncheck" a radio button, which will be stored, validated and possibly assessed (to their potential detriment).

-We did not add support for a special internal "none of the others" because the teacher still needs to indicate wether this is the true or false answer to the question.
+We did not add support for a special internal "none of the others" because the teacher still needs to indicate whether this is the true or false answer to the question.
 To support randomisation, this needs to be done as an option in the teacher's answer list.

 ## Extra options ##